Bob Bird (politician)

-Bob Bird (born August 1, 1951, Evanston, Illinois) is an American anti-abortion activist, retired high school teacher, home-school tutor and the chairman of the Alaskan Independence Party (AIP).
+Bob Bird (born August 1, 1951, Evanston, Illinois) is an American conservative activist, retired high school teacher, home-school tutor and the former chairman of the Alaskan Independence Party (AIP).
 He was the AIP's candidate for the United States Senate seat formerly occupied by Ted Stevens in the 2008 senate election.

-Bird has been teaching for nearly 50 years on the secondary, collegiate, and home-school levels, at high schools in Alaska and Minnesota, and at Kenai Peninsula College.
+Bird has been teaching for over 50 years on the secondary, collegiate, and home-school levels, at high schools in Alaska and Minnesota, and at Kenai Peninsula College.
 He has been a radio broadcaster for KSRM radio in Kenai for the Alaska Baseball League, high school hockey games, and radio talk shows.

 Education

 Bird earned his B.S. degree from Bemidji State University in Minnesota, where he majored in Social Studies.
 He earned his Master's degree in History from Minnesota State University, Mankato in 1992.

+Bird attended the Shroud Educational Endeavors Corporation [SEEC] international symposium in St. Louis in August 2025.
+This continued his decades-long work as an amateur lecturer on the Shroud of Turin.
+Possessing a life-sized replica, he has toured Florida, New Jersey, Illinois, Minnesota, Iowa and Alaska.

 Political career

 Bird ran as a Republican in the 1990 Alaska primary against incumbent Ted Stevens, earning 34,000 votes to Stevens' 81,000.
 Bird's notoriety stemmed from organizing and leading the first two events of the Alaska Rescue Project in 1989, the largest civil disobedience event in the state's history.
+Bird led the first two when over 150 were arrested, and the final three brought the total to over 225.

 He served as president of Alaska Right to Life from 1995–1997, was a delegate to the 1996 Republican National Convention in San Diego as a Pat Buchanan supporter from the Reform Party in Long Beach, California in 2000.
 Bird joined the Alaskan Independence Party in 2004 and was a delegate to the Constitution Party's national convention as a supporter of Michael Peroutka.

 In 2008, the Alaskan Independence Party nominated Bird as their candidate for the United States Senate.
 Bird's opponents included Republican Ted Stevens and Democrat Mark Begich.
 On October 29, 2008, Bird was endorsed by former Republican U.S. presidential candidate Rep. Ron Paul of Texas.